SLiemann/Aggregated-Nordic-System-with-GFM/README.md

 S. Liemann, C. Rehtanz, "Voltage Stability Analysis of Grid-Forming Converters with Current Limitation", handed in for the PSCC 2024.

 The models and code provided here can be used, shared and modified, but without any warranty.
-In case you want to use these model for research, please have a look at the citation section below.
+In case you want to use these models for research, please have a look at the citation section below.
 The converter models where mainly taken from: https://github.com/ATayebi/GridFormingConverters

 For further information do not hesitate to contact us: sebastian.liemann (at) tu-dortmund.de